tdreyno/awardwinningfjords/source/2015/03/03/my-weird-ruby.html.markdown

 ## The Future

-Going forwards, I'd love to see some features from other languages make their way into Ruby.
+Going forward, I'd love to see some features from other languages make their way into Ruby.
 I agree with most everything Erik Michaels-Ober mentions in his talk: [Towards a Higher-Level Language](https://rubyconf.eventer.com/rubyconf-australia-2015-1223/towards-a-higher-level-language-by-erik-michaels-ober-1746).
 Replace `nil` with `Maybe` in the language.
 Kill Symbol.
 Fix the standard numbers (this goes for almost every language using IEEE floats).

 I also agree with the goals of [Rubinius X](http://x.rubini.us).
 I want Immutable Data in Ruby.
 We NEED a real dependency system.
 If not as robust as Clojure's, let's atleast reach parity with Python.
 Even Javascript is beating Ruby now :(